francescowang/DevOps-Course-Starter/README.md

   <a href="https://github.com/francescowang/DevOps-Course-Starter.git"><img alt="GitHub Actions Status" src="https://github.com/francescowang/DevOps-Course-Starter/actions/workflows/workflows.yml/badge.svg"></a>
 </p>

-> If you are using GitPod for the project exercise (i.e. you cannot use your local machine) then you'll want to launch a VM using the [following link](https://gitpod.io/#https://github.com/CorndelWithSoftwire/DevOps-Course-Starter).
-Note this VM comes pre-setup with Python & Poetry pre-installed.

 ## System Requirements

 The project uses poetry for Python to create an isolated environment and manage package dependencies.
-To prepare your system, ensure you have an official distribution of Python version 3.7+ and install Poetry using one of the following commands (as instructed by the [poetry documentation](https://python-poetry.org/docs/#system-requirements)):
+To prepare your system, ensure you have an official distribution of Python version 3.9+ and install Poetry using one of the following commands (as instructed by the [poetry documentation](https://python-poetry.org/docs/#system-requirements)):

 ### Poetry installation (Bash)